Electrical ,Electronics and Embedded

 Electrical Computer-Aided Design

-Electrical Computer-Aided Design (ECAD) software is used to create and modify both including both 2D and 3D diagrams and layouts bringing boundless benefit to the design, assess and document electrical Printed Circuit Boards (PCB).
+Electrical Computer-Aided Design (ECAD) software is used to create and modify both 2D and 3D diagrams and layouts bringing boundless benefit to the design, assessment, and documentation of electrical Printed Circuit Boards (PCB).

 Application

-ECAD software can be used in the development process to
+ECAD software can be used in the development process too.

 Explore Different Iterations Of A PCB

-ECAD software provides some of the following capabilities and combination.
+ECAD software provides some of the following capabilities and combinations.

 Diagramming Capabilities

-allow engineers to define the most appropriate electronic components and extremely accurate signals used to connect them.
-A company-standardized library that is centrally controlled allows Engineers select the right components.
+Allow engineers to define the most appropriate electronic components and extremely accurate signals used to connect them.
+A company-standardized library that is centrally controlled allows Engineers to select the right components.

 Layout Capabilities